ed-peters/frc-example/src/main/java/frc/robot/commands/elevator/README.md

 **Tuning is pretty easy**.
 We got very accurate using only P, D, G and V constants, and doing a slightly abbreviated version of the recommended tuning approach in WPILib docs.
 See the `ElevatorTuningCommand` for more information.

 **D can be important**.
 We had an issue with our elevator slightly overshooting its target.
 D helps you come in for a "smooth landing".
 See `ElevatorTrapezoidCommand` for some comments.

+**Arms are really similar**.
+This is true for the subsystem (see the README for `ElevatorSubsystem`), but even more so for the commands - they are basically identical.
+Just like for the subsystem, though, it's probably worth having separate versions of the commands for the arm.